crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

         op.alter_column('participants', 'place_of_birth', nullable=False, schema='biobank_manager')
     ```

   > [!WARNING]
   > Of course, choosing a random city is not something you want to in real world, here we're doing this for the sake of training
   >

   > [!TIP]
   > To generate the "codice fiscale" value you can adopt the [python-codicefiscale](https://pypi.org/project/python-codicefiscale/) package
   >

-   - Create automatic revision

 ## Molgenis